 By September 2015, Protiviti and the bank's leadership had created the design specifications for the new operating model and launched a small-scale pilot of the new processes that demonstrated how they would work and their benefits.
 Protiviti experts then handed the pilot over to the bank’s operations staff, which spent six months ramping up and refining the pilot processes.
 Although the vast majority of the implementation was managed by internal bank resources, Protiviti experts were available to answer questions and help the team over bumps in the road.

-By January 2016, the bank had documented the success of the pilot, holding it up as an example to the rest of the organisation of how it’s possible to onboard new customers the new (and digital) way.
-Nine months from the start of the project, the bank had transferred those processes throughout the organisation and reduced the total time to open a new account from 90 days to below 30 days—a two-thirds reduction.
+By January 2016, the bank had documented the success of the pilot, holding it up as an example to the rest of the organization of how it’s possible to onboard new customers the new (and digital) way.
+Nine months from the start of the project, the bank had transferred those processes throughout the organization and reduced the total time to open a new account from 90 days to below 30 days—a two-thirds reduction.
 During the remainder of 2016, the bank expects to fully integrate and smooth out processes, taking that figure down to under 20 days.

 With the new technology and processes in place, the bank has enhanced its ability to meet regulatory requirements and target its marketing messages where speed is a selling point.
-It also cut costs; it was expensive to licence and operate numerous screening systems, and by consolidating them into one, the bank pays fewer licencing fees.
+It also cut costs; it was expensive to license and operate numerous screening systems, and by consolidating them into one, the bank pays fewer licensing fees.
 It has also reallocated human resources to more productive work in other parts of the bank; of the 50 people involved in customer screening and management, about 33 of them are now reassigned to other functions.

 Today, there is still work to be done.
 But with a much better understanding of exactly who their customers are, the bank has laid a solid foundation for future improvements.